-The Pipeline Authority continued to focus considerable attention in 2018-2019 to the topic of natural gas liquids (NGLs).
+The Pipeline Authority continued to focus considerable attention in the 2019-2020 fiscal year to the topic of natural gas liquids (NGLs).
 Natural gas produced from the Bakken and Three Forks Formations is very high in NGLs such as ethane, propane, and butane.
 Forecast models created by the Pipeline Authority were updated to better understand the production potential and required transportation infrastructure going forward.

-The forecast in Figure 3 shows two potential production cases based on different activity level assumptions.
-In either case, a significant shortfall of gross pipeline capacity exists until the Elk Creek Pipeline goes into service in late 2019.
-It is expected that NGL production will exceed pipeline capacity again in 2021 until further system expansions take place or a new market option is developed.
+The forecast in Figure 6 shows three potential production cases based on different activity level assumptions.
+North Dakota faced a significant shortfall of gross pipeline capacity until ONEOK's Elk Creek Pipeline went into service in late 2019.
+It is expected that NGL production will exceed pipeline capacity again in 2022 until further system expansions take place or a new market option is developed.
 Further complicating the NGL transportation dynamics is the fact that not all NGL pipelines can handle the same types of NGL products.
 In addition, natural gas plants around the region produce either purity products or unfractionated product, known as Y-grade.